node-modli/modli/README.md

 # Modli

 A module for building models and adapters for multiple data sources.
+The core goal of this project is to create a minimal barrier to entrance for creating model-validated CRUD operations on data sources.

+This is done by addressing two core areas:

+**Models**

+Create a simple, universally similar modelling structure for any and all data sources to which an application may be connected.

+**Adapters**

+Create basic CRUD operations that function similarly between all adapters which can be connected to a model to perform the CRUD operations and are easily extensible for more complex operations.

 ## Installation